Adanna Steinacker

-Adanna Steinacker (née Ohakim, 2 March 1988) is a medical doctor, entrepreneur, public speaker, digital influencer and a strong advocate for women's empowerment.
-Also a senior special Assistant to the President of the Federal Republic of Nigeria Bola Ahmed Tinubu on Women's Health.
+Adanna Steinacker (born 2 March 1988) is a Nigerian medical doctor, influencer, and an advocate of women's empowerment.
+She has served as the senior special assistant to Bola Tinubu on Women's Health since 2025.
 Her purpose-driven brand "House of Adanna", a creative community platform that empowers women, produces engaging content around the topics of health, well-being, sustainability, motherhood, and equality, including Sustainable Development Goals SDG 5 and SDG 3.
 House of Adanna's online community counts over 1 million people combined.
 Adanna is married to her university sweetheart David Steinacker, a German business consultant, and they have three children together.

-Personal life and education
+Early life and education

-Adanna Steinacker, from Imo State, Nigeria, was born on 2 March 1988.
-She is one of five children of Igbo businessman, politician and former governor of Imo State Ikedi Ohakim and barrister Chioma Ohakim.
-She attended high school in Nigeria before obtaining a BSc in Biomedicine from the University of East Anglia, UK in 2010, and medical degrees (MB, Bch, BAO, LRCP and SI) from The Royal College of Surgeons in Ireland (RCSI) in 2015.
+Adanna Steinacker was born on 2 March 1988.
+A native of Imo State, she is among the five children of Ikedi Ohakim and Chioma Ohakim.
+She had her BSc in Biomedicine from the University of East Anglia in 2010 and medical degrees (MB, Bch, BAO, LRCP and SI) from The Royal College of Surgeons in Ireland (RCSI) in 2015.

-While at the university, she met German native David Steinacker, a fellow student who began working as a business consultant in the technology sector in 2012.
+While at the university, she met David Steinacker, a fellow student from Germany, who began working as a business consultant in the technology sector in 2012.
 A few years into their relationship, the couple celebrated three wedding ceremonies, a traditional Igbo Igbankwu in Nigeria in December 2013, a German court wedding in March 2014, and a church ceremony in Dublin, Ireland, in July 2014.
 Videos of their wedding went viral and have amassed over 2.8 million views.
 They have three children, two sons and a daughter.